a-r-d/a-r-d.github.io/_drafts/software-project-premortems.markdown

 What was my target market?
 Who was my customer?
 Am I very interested in this idea?
 What is my acquisition strategy?
 What features will be in my MVP?
 How much time will this take?
 How will I work on this while I have a full time job?
 Is there a point at which I would quit to work on this full time?
 I hadn't answered any of these questions.

-If I had done a serious premortem, I could have solved these issues first, before plowing time into it, and  I would have changed my plan significantly.
+If I had done a serious premortem, I could have thought about and potentially solved these issues first, before plowing time into it.
+I would have changed my plan significantly.
 As it was I ended up with a ton of half-baked code and a lot of wasted time with nothing to show for it.